- Study at Deakin

 International Development is fundamentally concerned with differences in the quality of life between countries and what determines these differences.
 It is specifically concerned with so-called developing countries, those in which the quality of life is low by international standards.
 The quality of life is broadly defined to include achievements in income, health, education, security and other conditions that people value.
 This is consistent with Amartya Sen’s concept of development, which is the removal of un-freedoms that prevent people from exercising their reasoned agency.

-The International Development Research Group looks at a number of international development issues.
-These include rich country efforts to support development in Pacific Island countries, the effectiveness of official development assistance, drivers of development gaps between Southeast Asian countries, and at multidimensional measures of well-being.
-Its investigation has a predominantly empirical orientation, and is best described as applied economics research.
+The International Development theme looks at a number of international development issues.
+These include rich country efforts to support development in Pacific Island countries, the effectiveness of official development assistance, drivers of development gaps between Southeast Asian countries, inequality and growth, and multidimensional measures of well-being.
+These investigations have a strong empirical orientation and are best described as applied economics research.

 Supporting Pacific Development